 But, it seems it’s a little known fact that NHS Patients have the right to decide where THEY want to be treated.
 With a little bit of Googling and asking around, you can get the best available treatment in your area, and can choose where to go in an NHS hospital.

-You need so see a Consultant, so you go to your GP to ask for a referral; they send you off to their local General hospital, which may or may not be able to provide good care.
+Say you need so see a Consultant.
+You go to your GP to ask for a referral, and they send you off to their local General hospital, which may or may not be able to provide good care.

-Do your research, find out who is best at treating your condition locally, and tell your GP you want to see them.
+Do your research, find out who are best at treating your condition locally, and tell your GP you want to see them.

 GPs don’t like this, but you have the right. in most cases.

 Simplest solution, consult a private GP and ask them.
 Most private GPs have the best consultants in their area on speed dial on their phone.
 They listen to patients and colleagues, and form their own list.

 But this costs money, and if you can’t afford it to pay the private GP’s fee, you will have to do some work to get the same outcome on the NHS.

 - Ask around friends, particularly anyone who has had same procedure.
 You may have to take what you are told with the proverbial pinch of salt, but it should give you an idea who is good at treating your condition.

 - Go on the website of the best private hospital in your area.
 Look for their list of Specialists, then check up names of their Consultants who treat your condition.

 - When you have names, Google and find out in which NHS hospitals do they work (most do – they can’t afford to turn down at least one day a week for NHS).